bluehackrafestefano/Azure_Capstone_Project/README.md

 ```
 - Your VM should appear, meaning it’s connected.

-- And verify that you can see the syslogs from the vm:
+- And verify that you can see the syslogs from the VM:
 ```kql
 // All Syslog
 // Last 100 Syslog.